A hand holding a speedometer with the needle pointing to the upper range, surrounded by motion lines and shield shaped debris.

 How do I test VPN speed?

 You can test VPN speed with a reliable speed testing service.
-Although there are many websites and apps that can test your internet speeds, not all of them are very accurate.
+Although many websites and apps can test your internet speed, not all of them are very accurate.
 We recommend using speedtest.net for the best results.

 Can you do a speed test on a VPN?

-Yes, you can very easily run a speed test on a VPN.
-There are two simple steps:
+Yes, you can do a speed test on a VPN in two simple steps:

 2. Connect to a VPN server and run that speed test again.

-By comparing the results, you’ll know what the VPN speed is when compared to regular, unprotected connection.
+By comparing the results, you’ll know the VPN speed compared to a regular, unprotected connection.

 What is a good speed for a VPN?

-Since everyone’s internet speeds are different, there’s no specific number for good speed test results.
+Since everyone’s internet speeds differ, there’s no specific number for good speed test results.
 Instead, you should look at the percentage of the drop.
 If your VPN makes your connection more than 30% slower, you should be concerned.

 Is the internet speed faster with a VPN?